 - the newly discovered evidence is of such a character as probably to bring about an acquittal verdict if presented at another trial.

-In short, newly discovered evidence can justify a motion for a new trial if its absence probably resulted in the conviction.6
+In short, newly discovered evidence can justify a motion for a new trial if its absence probably resulted in your conviction.6

 As with most court motions, a motion for a new trial must be in writing.
 Such motions must also “identify with particularity” the defects and errors in the first trial.